ahgroup/DSAIRM/auxiliary/docsfordevelopers/documentation.md

 If you contribute/send those files, I will - after testing - include them into the package.
 You'll of course receive full credit as package contributor.

+### Style Guide

+* Documentation Sectioning
+    + Overview
+        - Learning Objectives (stated imperatively)
+    + The Model
+        - Model Overview (number processes)
+        - Model Diagram
+        - Model Equations ({+} optional subsections, use aligned equations)
+        - Model Concepts ({-} optional section)
+        - Notes
+    + What To Do
+        - Unit description ({-} not section; bolded)
+        - Tasks
+    + Further Information
+        - References

+#### Suggestions for Consistency in Formatting
+* Capitalization rules to follow title rules ("To"" when an infinitive also)
+* Documentation: bullets for lists only and notes section)
+* Emphasizing or Referring to Concepts or App Components
+    + Apps referenced in bold italics
+    + App tabs referenced in italics
+    + When outside equations, parameters in italics, using appropriate subscript / superscript, or plain text when written out
+    + When outside equations, variables in bold when single letter, or plain text when written out (e.g., **I** versus immune response)
+        - initial values (subscript naught),
+        - max values (subscript peak?, superscript \*) just write out,
+        - min values (subscript \*?) just write out,
+        - final values (subscript final or time number?) just write out,
+        - steady state (subscript s)
+    + Subscripts / superscripts should be lowercase except when referencing a variable (e.g., _d~I~_)
+    + Concepts or keywords or vocabulary in bold italics at least upon first introduction

 ## Information for package development